The following are explanations of commonly used business terms referenced on this website:

 Mine License Tax: Idaho imposes a 1% tax on the value of ores mined or extracted in the state.

 National Standard Employer Identification Number: A number used when electronically transmitting health insurance claims.
 The U.S. Department of Health and Human Services recommends that businesses use their Federal Employer Identification Number as their health insurance identification number.

 New Hire Reporting: Employers are required by law to report new employees and those returning after an absence of 12 months or more to the Idaho Department of Labor.
 The information is used to locate parents who are in arrears with child support payments.

 Non-exempt Employee: An employee who must be paid overtime after completing 40 hours of work in a continuous 7 day period.
 Federal regulations, not the employer, determine who is a non-exempt employee based on job duties, not job title.

-Officer & Director Insurance: Protects officers and directors of a corporation from liability in the event of a lawsuit.
+Officer & Director Insurance: Protects officers and directors of a corporation or non-profit from liability in the event of a lawsuit.

 Oil and Gas Production Tax: A opens in a new window2.5% tax, paid to the Idaho State Tax Commission, is imposed on the market value of oil or gas produced in Idaho.

 Operating Property: Public utilities and railroads are collectively called “operating property.”
 The Idaho State Tax Commission appraises and values operating property.